 Abstract.
-The decay $B^0 \to K_S^0 \pi^0$ proceeds via $b \to s$ loop diagrams.
-Such flavour changing neutral current transitions are highly suppressed in the standard model and provide an indirect route to search for new physics.
-In particular, the expected large yield of this charmless decay at Belle II will allow us to precisely measure the CP violation asymmetry.
-We report herein preliminary results based on a simulation sample.
+The decay $B^0 \to K_S^0 \pi^0$ is dominated by $b \to s$ loop amplitudes.
+Such flavour-changing-neutral-current transitions are highly suppressed in the standard model (SM) and provide an indirect route to search for new physics.
+Especially, the excellent neutral-particle reconstruction capability of Belle II enables a unique measurement of CP violation asymmetry in this channel.
+We report herein preliminary results based on a simulation sample of the experiment.